 The employer must confirm in writing that they will comply with all relevant Irish employment law.
 Advice from an employment law expert should be sought should the employer have any queries in relation to their obligations under Irish employment law.

-The Written Undertaking of Terms of Employment (Annex 1) must be completed by the employer and agreed and signed by the employee.
+The Written Undertaking of Terms of Employment form (Annex 1) must be completed by the employer and agreed and signed by the employee.
 This includes written confirmation by the employer that they have no objection to meeting with an Inspector from the Workplace Relations Commission (WRC) to discuss the employment should the need arise.
 That they have no objection to the employee meeting with an Inspector from the WRC should the need arise and confirmation that they will provide employment records, including terms and conditions of employment, records of payment of wages, starting times, hours worked each week and leave granted to the employee for up to three years.